Seneca-BSA/bsa/docs/aig240/lab3.md

     - Accept a command line argument specifying the name of the turtle it should control.
         - i.e., running `rosrun lab3_turtlesim turtle_controller turtle1` will start a controller node that controls `turtle1`.
     - Use `w`, `a`, `s`, `d` to control the turtle by publish velocity control messages on the appropriate topic whenever the user presses those keys on the keyboard, as in the original `turtle_teleop_key`. **The turtle should ONLY move when is key is pressed.
 When the key is released, the turtle should STOP moving.**
-    - The controller should be able to listen to multiple keys. i.e., if `w` and `a` are pressed, the turtle should move forward and turn left in a circular path.
+    - The controller should be able to listen to multiple keys. i.e., if `w + a` are pressed, the turtle should move forward and turn left in a circular path.
 If the keys pressed are contracdicting, there should be no movement.

     **Hint:** You'll need to use the `Twist` message type in the `geometry_msgs` package.